Welcome to the podcast of Load Caesars for, what are we, Thursday?

 So well, we're all worried about Starmer saying you simply will not be able to work if you do not have a digital ID.

-The sticky sausage has only gone and passed legislation that if you're a director of a company, you have to go and identify yourself to company's house next month.
+This tiki sausage has only gone and passed legislation that if you're a director of a company, you have to go and identify yourself to company's house next month.

-Thankfully there is a workaround for now, but it's an awful lot like a digital ID.
+Thankfully, there is a workaround for now, but it's an awful lot like a digital ID.

-if if you're an immigrant, you automatically get a biometric ID.
+But to make it biometric ID, well, if you're an immigrant, you automatically get a biometric ID.

 Do you?

-Uh yes, you automatically get a biometric ID.
+Yes, you automatically get a biometric ID.

-And the benefit from the state's perspective of having more immigration is that all of the new citizens will already have a biometric ID, and that will make digital IDs a lot smoother.
+And the benefit from the state's perspective of having more immigration is that all of the new citizens will already have a biometric ID and that will make digital IDs a lot smoother.

-So the they're they're they are thinking about this in a nefarious way, it's not just conspiracy theories, guys.
+So they are thinking about this in a nefarious way.

 No, no.